treyvian/LMC-Prolog/README.md

 It can be programmed in machine code (albeit in decimal rather than binary) or assembly code.

-Project work carryed out during my Bachelor degree.
+Project work carryed out during my Bachelor degree in Computer Science at the University of Milano-Bicocca.